 A variety of tools, trade signs, and other artifacts make up the tool collection.
 These objects date from early the 1800s thru the early 1900s.
-Highlighting the Tool Room Exhibit is the restored Atwood Store Sleigh discovered in the basement of the Eldredge Garage before the building was demolished in March.
+Highlighting the Tool Room Exhibit is the restored Atwood Store Sleigh, discovered in the basement of the Eldredge Garage before the building was demolished.
 The sleigh is about 150 years old and emblazoned with “Atwood Store” and “Groceries” in gold lettering on its dark green paint.
 It has a long, open bed to accommodate large, unwieldy loads, and iron runners that curve up at the front.
 As with the other parts of the Collection, nearly all items were donated by individuals with Chatham connections.

 The Lighthouse Turret

-From 1808 until 1923, ships in the Atlantic knew they were off Chatham MA when they saw the town’s famous twin lights.
+From 1808 until 1923, ships in the Atlantic knew they were off Chatham, MA when they saw the town’s famous twin lights.
 In 1857, the lights were equipped with Fresnel lenses so they would project the beam farther out to sea.
-Relocation to Atwood Museum was made possible by the daughters of Mrs. Fannie Lewis Shattuck.
-Restoration to the lantern room is a direct result of generous grants from Community Preservation Trust Fund & the Cape Cod Five Cents Savings Bank Charitable Foundation.
+Relocation to the Atwood Museum was made possible by the daughters of Mrs. Fannie Lewis Shattuck.
+Restoration to the lantern room is a direct result of generous grants from the Community Preservation Trust Fund & the Cape Cod Five Cents Savings Bank Charitable Foundation.